-Medium sized DB pension scheme
+Medium sized DC pension scheme

 As many plans are closing and entering the final stage, the emphasis has turned away from providing the best possible benefits at the lowest possible cost.
 Now, the focus is on identifying, managing and mitigating the plan’s financial risks.